Our goal is to share information and products that are truly helpful to renters.

 Save money and pay off credit card balances faster by using a zero balance credit card

 Are you tired of paying over 19 percent interest on a credit card you’ve had for a while?
 You may feel like you are only paying interest and the balance doesn’t seem to move.
-This situation is frustrating.
-If you have decent credit, you may be able to pay off this high-interest card using a zero-interest balance transfer card.
+We’ve found some of the best balance transfer cards to help you pay off a high-interest card using a zero-interest balance transfer card.

 After the introductory period, which is often a year to 18 months, a standard interest rate begins to apply.
 The standard rate you will receive depends on your creditworthiness.
 Since these cards offer good terms, including no annual or monthly fees, they require a fair to good credit rating with a credit score of roughly 650 or more.

 If you have good credit, it’s smart to use one of these cards to pay off an interest charging account quickly.
 They can help you save money if you use them carefully.

 Best balance transfer credit cards compared

 When comparing balance transfer credit cards, we considered how long the introductory rate lasts, the standard interest rate and balance transfer fees.
 You should be aware that some cards provide a window in which you can perform balance transfer transactions.
 Not all cards do this, but you should look to see if this is listed in the terms.

 |This card offers 3% cashback in a category of choice, 2% at grocery stores, and 1% on all purchases.
 It also offers contactless cards, FICO scores, and overdraft protection.|